DEFRA/defra-ai-sdlc/pages/getting-started/the-four-pillars.md

 ### 1. Clear Requirements

-**Purpose:** Defines (with detail and clarity) the functional and pseudo-technical requirements for the product/service idea you want to implement.
+**Purpose:** Defines (with detail and clarity) the functional and pseudo-technical requirements for the product or service idea you want to implement.

 **Where created:** Use an advanced "thinking" chat model like Claude or ChatGPT.